eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 The lookup (for serialized parts/batches as well as catalog parts) can use the customer or the manufacturer part id (manufacturerPartId or manufacturerPartId).

-- For a digital twin, adding the customer part id to the specificAssetId property is optional (see (TRS) Create Digital Twins for Serialized Parts and Batches incl.
-Submodels).
+- For a digital twin, adding the customer part id to the specificAssetId property is optional.
 The main reason for this is that it cannot be guaranteed that every manufacturer knows the customer part id for their parts.
 But, if they know it, it is recommended to always add the customer part id to the specifiAssetId property for easier lookup (by customers).
 - A customer that wants to do a lookup for a supplier's digital twin, must first decide what id they want to use for the lookup.
 This depends on the information that is available to them.
   - If the customer knows the manufacturer part id, they should use the manufacturer part id for the lookup as the manufacturer part id is guaranteed to be available in the digital twin (as the manufacturer part id is a mandatory property).
   - If the customer does not know the manufacturer part id, they must use the customer part id (i.e., their own part id).
 In that case they must make sure that their suppliers register their digital twins with this information (as the customer part id is optional) as part of the specificAssetId property.
 This is decision that a customer must agree upon with each of their suppliers individually.